See Seville’s best sights from an open-top bus at your own pace.

 Which Ticket Should You Choose?

-If you’re visiting the aquarium or multiple museums, compare what you’re planning to visit against City Sightseeing’s Supreme or Ultimate packages.
-The Ultimate includes aquarium entry (normally costs extra) plus Flamenco museum, stadium tour, bike rental, and multiple churches.
+If you’re visiting the Flamenco museum, stadium, or multiple churches, compare what you’re planning to visit against City Sightseeing’s Supreme or Ultimate packages.
+The Ultimate includes a half-day guided trip to Itálica, a Roman city just outside Seville, plus bike rental and the Flamenco Dance Museum.
 If you’re visiting even 2-3 of these, the bundle saves money.
+The aquarium gets a 15% discount with the Ultimate but is not included free.

 If you want to see the city at sunset and after dark, get any Sevirama ticket.
 They’re the only operator running an evening tour.